Ana Konjuh: 2015: First WTA Tour title

-Konjuh began the year in Auckland, comfortably defeating Mona Barthel before losing to Elena Vesnina in the second round.
+Konjuh began the year in Auckland, comfortably defeating Mona Barthel, before losing to Elena Vesnina in the second round.
 She lost in the first round of the Australian Open to Magdaléna Rybáriková.
 After a string of early losses, she qualified for the main draw of the Prague Open in April, where she defeated the seventh seed, world No. 34 Belinda Bencic, in three sets in the first round.
-Konjuh then lost in the second round to wildcard Klara Koukalová.
+Konjuh then lost in the second round to wildcard entrant Klara Koukalová.
 Konjuh's indifferent form continued through the clay-court season, but she earned her first main-draw win at the French Open by defeating Margarita Gasparyan, before losing to the 30th seed Irina-Camelia Begu in the second round.

 In June, Konjuh competed in the main draw at the inaugural Nottingham Open and reached the quarterfinals with victories over Shelby Rogers and Casey Dellacqua.
 After being delayed for over two days due to poor weather, Konjuh advanced to the semifinals by defeating Sachia Vickery, and later that day reached her first WTA Tour final by beating Alison Riske.
 Owing to poor weather, the final was held back to Monday.
 Konjuh dropped the first set to Monica Niculescu, but recovered to earn victory and her first WTA Tour title.
 At the age of 17, she was the youngest player to win a main-tour title since Tamira Paszek in 2006.